edamame852/the-docs/docs/coding-practices/CICD/child/Ansible.md

 6. Variable Scoping
 - What's a scope of a variable in Ansible ?
+     - Long story short... a scope defines the accessibility/visibility of a variable
      - Say in this inventory file under `/etc/ansible/hosts`
      ```ini
           web1 ansible_host=172.20.1.100